rcoh/angle-grinder/README.md

 `angle-grinder` builds with Rust >= 1.26. `rustfmt` is required when submitting PRs (`rustup component add rustfmt`).

 There are a number of ways you can contribute:
+- Defining new aliases for common log formats or actions
 - Adding new special purpose operators
 - Improve documentation of existing operators + providing more usage examples
 - Provide more test cases of real queries on real world data